dungbui15/dungbui15.github.io/_pages/about.md

   </style>

 I completed my PhD in March 2025 at [IRIF](https://www.irif.fr/), Université Paris Cité, under the supervision of [Geoffroy Couteau](https://geoffroycouteau.github.io/), after starting in October 2021.
-In 2019 -- 2021, I got my Master's degree in Cryptology and Information Security [Cryptis program](https://www.cryptis.fr/) at Université de Limoges. <br>
+Before that, I got my Master's degree (2019 -- 2021) in Cryptology and Information Security [Cryptis program](https://www.cryptis.fr/) at Université de Limoges. <br>
 My research interests are in various aspects of both practical and theoretical cryptography, including secure multiparty computation, zero-knowledge proofs, and post-quantum cryptography.
 You can find my PhD thesis <a href="files/thesis.pdf">here</a> and my CV <a href="files/CV.pdf">here</a>.

 ## Research Experience